A Mathematical Programming Approach to the Fractionation Problem in Chemoradiotherapy: Accounting for a general normal-tissue structure

 Formulation (M) is developed for treatment sites in which the dose-limiting normal tissue has a ``perfectly" parallel or serial organ structure.
 Therefore, the solution methods discussed in Sections \ref{sec: radiation}--\ref{sec: combined} are only applicable to these two cases.
-In this section, we present an approximate formulation that allows for the application of the developed solution methods to treatment sites with general normal-tissue structure.
-In order to account for other organ structures the constraint in (\ref{eqn: BED}) needs to be extended to bound the generalized mean of the BED distribution in the normal tissue.
+In this section, we present an approximate formulation that allows for the application of the developed solution methods to treatment sites with a general normal-tissue structure.
+In order to account for other organ structures the constraint in (\ref{eqn: BED}) needs to be extended to limit the generalized mean of the BED distribution in the normal tissue.
 More specifically, let $z_v$ represent the BED deposited in voxel $v\in V$ over the course of the treatment, that is,

-To account for a dose-limiting normal tissue with an organ structure other than parallel or serial, the constraint in (\ref{eqn: BED}) needs to be substituted with a new constraint that bounds the generalized mean of the BED distribution as follows:
+To account for a dose-limiting normal tissue with an organ structure other than parallel or serial, the constraint in (\ref{eqn: BED}) needs to be substituted with a new constraint that limits the generalized mean of the BED distribution as follows:

-where $a\geq 1$ is a tissue-specific parameter, which has been determined and reported for different organs \citep{Marks2010}.
-Hence, an extended formulation to (M) is derived in which the constraint in (\ref{eqn: BED}) is replaced with (\ref{eqn: BED_dist})--(\ref{eqn: generalizedBED}).
+where $a\geq 1$ is a tissue-specific parameter.
+The parameter $a$ has been determined and reported for different organs \citep{Marks2010}.
+This yields an extension to (M) in which the constraint in (\ref{eqn: BED}) is replaced with (\ref{eqn: BED_dist})--(\ref{eqn: generalizedBED}).
 The two cases of parallel and serial organs that were previously discussed correspond to $a=1$ and $a=\infty$, respectively, which represent the average and maximum of the BED distribution as follows:

-Note that since $z_v\,(v\in V)$ increases as $\delta_v$ increases, we have $\argmax_{v\in V} \,z_v = \argmax_{v \in V} \,\delta_v$.
-Let $\delta_{\max}$ represent the maximum sparing factor over all voxels $v\in V$.
-In order to apply our developed solution methods to the new formulation, we first use the method introduced in \cite{thieke2002} to approximate the generalized mean of the BED distribution using the convex combination of average and maximum values.
+In order to apply our developed solution methods to the new formulation, we first use the method introduced in \cite{thieke2002} to approximate the generalized mean of the BED distribution using the convex combination of the average and maximum values.
 More specifically,